Little did I know that my near-death experience as an infant would provide me the stepping stone to UNcover my gift: teaching & writing. Since this

 That night I remembered him!
 Some six months later we were married and now over 20 years later, I love him more and am ever grateful that he allows me

 Today my life is about service.
 I am in service of the message of my podcasts.
 I am in service of the information I share with my students as a Professor.
-I am in service of my cherished INNER Life Coach clients.
+I am in service of my cherished KINDNESS Coach clients.
 Once I UNcovered my own greatness, I am in service of the mission to guide and coach others to UNcover theirs as well!

 So, after moving to the Palm Springs area, and while pursuing the Masters and then the